deepakgundavaram/Better_Finance/README.md

 # Better_Finance

-The purspose of this application is to better someones finances.
-Using the Plaid API the app can retrieve a users personal finance records with their bank insitution(s).
+The purpose of this application is to better someones finances.
+Using the Plaid API the app can retrieve a users personal finance records with their bank institution(s).
 The dashboard shows all of the transactions this person has made in the pass 30 days.
-The spending page shows the type of categories this perons has made purchases towards and can place a budget for all of the categories.
-The debt page shows the users debt and can calcualate how long it is going to take the user to become debt free.
+The spending page shows the type of categories this person has made purchases towards and can place a budget for all of the categories.
+The debt page shows the users debt and can calculate how long it is going to take the user to become debt free.

 ## Getting Started